dorochka8/autoEncoders/README.md

 ### Convolutional VariationalAutoEncoder
 Key observation: in encoder, when one convolves input, immediately increase the number of *out_channels* in the very first convolutional layer, to have better resuls.
-Doing *in_channels=1, out_channels=16* gives significantly better results, than *in_channels=1, out_channels=3*. \
+Doing *in_channels=1, out_channels=16* gives significantly better results, than *in_channels=1, out_channels=3*.
+Scheduler is not helping in here.\
 Evaluation **MSE 0.0000**. input_size=1, hidden_size=256, epochs=20.